 I was 16 years old when I first drank alcohol; it was during my dad's funeral.
 I wouldn't say I drank to muddle through the grief that my father's dismissal had brought in the family.
 No, that would be hypocritical.
 I never really liked my father; he made me feel that I'd never fit in anywhere because I was plump and not so bright.

 I grew up a sad and anxious child, and to think that the one person who could have been there to protect me from other kids' taunts at school was the devil himself.
 The sad events of my life would rub on me day and night, but I'd never thought of drinking or smoking.

 There is no day I ever felt strong and confident in my body.
 As silly as it may seem, I drank to the fact that he was never going to body-shame me again.
-What started as a few drinks to think about the past and what was coming ahead would gradually become less about whether to seek help or keep drinking?
+What started as a few drinks to think about the past.

 Getting drugs was a hassle until I met Mel; she was a nurse in a nearby hospital and supervised several patients.
 We fell in love and moved in together.
 I tried hiding my substance abuse problem from her for some time until there was no better explanation for her outpatients' prescriptions disappearing from her purse.